iangilman/angry-mob/README.md

 * Better error reporting than alert
 * If you mob.navigate to a place that doesn't exist, nothing happens; should 404.
 Is this also a problem with anchor tags?
 * Deleting issues?
+* Edit: only highlight save button after you've made a change
+* Unsubscribe from event in issue.js's destroy()
+* Issue editor should be its own subview